Basic Needs Navigation to Help Families Thrive

 For example, NAMI’s research shows that the rate of unemployment is higher among U.S. adults who have mental illness (7.4%) compared to those who do not (4.6%), 21.1% of people experiencing homelessness in the U.S. have a serious mental health condition, and high school students with depression are more than twice as likely to drop out of school compared to their peers.

-Supporting Vulnerable Populations and People in Crisis
+Helping Vulnerable Populations and People in Crisis

 At Findhelp, we have a history of partnering with our customers across industries to address the social needs of substance users and support mental and behavioral health.